Camberley: 20th century

 The Southern Scott Scramble, the first known motorcycle scrambling event, took place on Camberley Heath on 29 March 1924.
 The event, won by A.B.
 Sparks, attracted a crowd in the thousands and is considered to be the first instance of what later developed in the sport of motocross.
 During the Second World War, the Old Dean common was used as an instruction camp of the Free French Forces.
 The Kremer prize was conceived in the Cambridge Hotel in Camberley in 1959 after Henry Kremer toured a Microcell factory.

 The defunct Barossa Golf Club, on Barossa Common, was founded in 1893 and continued until the Second World War.

-The Old Dean housing estate was built in the 1950s on the "Old Dean Common" for residents of heavily bombed Surrey-area's homeless after World War II.
+The Old Dean housing estate was built in the 1950s on the "Old Dean Common" for residents of heavily bombed Surrey-area's homeless after the Second World War.
 Many of the roads on that half of the Old Dean are named after areas of London, with the others named after places on the common.

-Camberley falls under the siren test area of Broadmoor Hospital, a secure mental hospital in nearby Crowthorne.
-The siren was installed following a public outcry at the escape of child-murderer John Thomas Straffen in April 1952.
-The siren, referred to as "Siren K", was tested every Monday at 10am, but was removed in late 2019.

-In 1969 there was an outbreak of rabies when a dog, just released from a sixth month quarantine after returning from Germany, attacked two people on Camberley Common.
+In 1969 there was an outbreak of rabies when a dog, just released from a six month quarantine after returning from Germany, attacked two people on Camberley Common.
 The scare resulted in restriction orders for dogs and large-scale shoots to carry out the destruction of foxes and other wildlife.

 21st century

 After debate and delay (plans having been discussed for over half a decade), in 2006, a 7 acre mixed-use development west of Park Street named The Atrium was built of residential, leisure and retail buildings with wide pedestrianised areas and 683 public parking spaces.
 Its 217 mid-rise apartments split into courtyards in the Barcelona style.
 Fourteen new retail units face directly onto Park Street, opposite the Main Square shopping centre.
 Park Street has been pedestrianised and landscaped as part of the development.
 Leisure facilities include a nine-screen cinema, a bowling alley, a health and fitness club, cafés and restaurants.
-Various elements of The Atrium was opened during 2008, with the final elements, the main cinema and bowling alley, opening in October and November 2008, respectively.
+Various elements of The Atrium were opened during 2008, with the final elements, the main cinema and bowling alley, opening in October and November 2008, respectively.

 In 2009, the town's households were named by Experian as having the highest carbon footprint in the UK, estimated at 28.05 tonnes per household per year (compared to 18.36 tonnes for the lowest, South Shields).